 - Integrated Treatment for Co-occurring Mental Health and Substance Use Disorders

-Drug abuse and admissions are fluctuating year after year, with heroin being the leading drug of concern for residents of Detroit.
+Drug abuse and admissions are fluctuating year after year; Heroin, however, has been the leading drug of concern for residents of Detroit.
 In an attempt to decrease drug use and remedy initial behaviors resulting in arrest, the Angel Program was set in place.
-As a pre-arrest diversion program put in motion October 2016, the program was designed for those struggling with addiction that want to seek help without the fear of being questioned or arrested.
+The program was designed for those struggling with addiction that want to seek help without the fear of being questioned or arrested.

 More people in Michigan die from drug overdoses than car crashes, and the Angel Program is one way the Michigan State Police is helping to reduce drug demand and serve those struggling with this deadly addiction.

 The program is held at MSP posts all over Michigan and is very operational in Detroit.
-Addicts can seek help by visiting a post from 8 a.m. – 4 p.m.
-Monday through Friday.
-As of last December, 37 people have already been treated by the program.
+Addicts can seek help by visiting a post from 8 a.m. – 4 p.m., Monday through Friday.
+Dozens, if not hundreds, have been treated by the program.
 The Angel Program allows individuals a second chance at life thanks to the Michigan Department of Health and Human Services’ Prepaid Inpatient Health Plans.
 They are always accepting volunteers and donations to keep the program running.

 Detroit Recovery Project Incorporated (DRP)

-DRP was developed by concerns of parents who previously abused drugs that did not want to see the exhausting and detrimental fate that comes with drug abuse for their children.
-With help from state, local, and community level agencies, the foundation was created to help Detroit citizens receive the treatment and care they need to get their lives back on track.
+DRP was developed by concerned parents who had previously abused drugs and did not want to see the exhausting and detrimental fate that comes with drug abuse find their children.
+With help from state, local, and community agencies, the foundation was created to help Detroit citizens receive the treatment and care they need to get their lives back on track.
 DRP is a non-profit foundation and supports anyone in the Detroit area seeking out treatment.

 DRP is governed by holistic health services and offers a wide variety of treatment methods including: